badskater/encode-system/README.md

 # encode-system

-Distributed encode farm: a Linux control plane queues and monitors anime encoding jobs on a fleet of Windows Server 2025 nodes with Nvidia GPUs.
+Distributed encode farm: a Linux control plane queues and monitors encoding jobs on a fleet of Windows Server 2025 nodes with Nvidia GPUs.

 ## What it does